shefben/rcbot2/README.md

 	work at this time.
 	- I use the following options:
 	`python ../configure.py -s tf2 --mms_path ${MMS_PATH} --hl2sdk-root ${HL2SDK_ROOT}`
 3. Run `ambuild`.
-Extension is built.
-	- This will be under `build/RCBot2Meta_i486/RCBot2Meta_i486.so` for Linux and `build/RCBot2Meta/RCBot2Meta.dll` for Windows.
-	- This may change in the future to support building against different SDKs.
+MetaMod:Source plugin is built and the base install files will be available in `build/package`.

 [Building SourceMod]: https://wiki.alliedmods.net/Building_SourceMod